 - 5 Return to the main Available Options menu by pressing ESCAPE. - 6 Select Print Queues. - 7 Press INSERT type in the desired print queue name (you will also be asked for a volume name.
 Press INSERT and select the appropriate volume), and press ESCAPE to return to the main menu. - 8 Make sure that the new queue name is highlighted, and press ENTER. - 9 Select print servers and press ENTER to specify which network print servers can print jobs from this print queue.
-The list will be empty, since none have been selected. - 10 Press INSERT to get a list of the queue server candidates and select the NetWare print server name from step 4, which will then be added to the list.
+The list will be empty, since none have been selected. - 10 Press INSERT to get a list of the queue server candidates and select the NetWare[®] print server name from step 4, which will then be added to the list.
 Press ENTER.
-And then, press ESCAPE several times to return to the main Available Options menu. - 11 Select Printers from the Available Options menu. - 12 Press INSERT and enter a descriptive name for the printer.
+And then, press ESCAPE several times to return to the main Available Options menu. - 11 Select Printers from the Available Options menu.